 Please feel free to use the following setting in your liturgies.
 The only request I have is that you properly identify the Mass setting, credit the composer and note the copyright holder in your reprinting.
 I’d be very interested in hearing what you think of this setting and any additional compositions I might later share below.
-You can email me with feedback at HoranDP@gmail.com Enjoy!
+You can contact me with feedback via the “Contact” page on this website.
+Enjoy!

 Mass of the Holy Name

 - “When We Eat This Bread” (Memorial Acclamation)

 - “Lamb of God”